 Phyllis Sharbo — Secretary and Treasurer

-Although my path to veganism began with compassion for animals, I quickly learned that the benefits of adopting a vegan lifestyle are far reaching.
-It is my belief that it is the single most effective choice that an individual can make to prevent animal suffering and environmental degradation, and to promote good health.
+Although Phyllis’ path to veganism began out of compassion for animals, she quickly learned that the benefits of adopting a vegan lifestyle are far reaching.
+It is her belief that it is the single most effective choice that an individual can make to prevent animal suffering, environmental degradation, and to promote good health.

-I’ve been a vegetarian since 1988 and a vegan for the last 5 years.
-I became a vegetarian for ethical reasons, but since I joined VegMichigan, I’ve also become aware of the health benefits of the vegan lifestyle.
-I am healthy and very active for my age.
-I enjoy outdoor activities, especially hiking and scuba-diving.
-I attribute my health to my vegan lifestyle, and am always happy to share information about veganism with my friends.
+Maria has been a vegetarian since 1988 and a vegan for the past 5 years.
+She went vegetarian for ethical reasons, but since joining VegMichigan, she has also become aware of the health benefits of a vegan lifestyle.
+Maria is healthy and very active for her age, enjoying outdoor activities, especially hiking and scuba-diving.
+She attributes her health to her vegan lifestyle and is always happy to share her knowledge with friends.

 Jeff Hampton is a graduate mechanical engineer with a minor in environmental science from Michigan State University.
 His initial interest in the vegan lifestyle was prompted by his concern of the horrific effects of the standard American diet (SAD) on the planet ecosystem.
 This concern led to the development of an entertaining and educational presentation entitled, “Saving The Earth, One Bite At A Time.”
 Jeff is available as a guest presenter.